Do you want to add nesting herbs to your flock’s daily routine? Not sure which ones are best for your hens? Unsure about what your flock really needs?

 Whenever one of our chickens stops laying or refuses to use her nesting box, we first thoroughly clean the nesting area, then add herbs to their boxes.
 The sweet smells and bright colors get their attention, and attract our hens to their nesting boxes.

 Not every herb will do!
 You’ll want herbs traditionally used to create a relaxing environment.
-Fragrant flowers like:
+Fragrant flowers like these are all great options:

 - Chamomile (traditionally used to relax)